damianmore/anteater-events/README.md

 - Designing apps with **clear functional requirements**.
 - Configuring databases and integrating external APIs and libraries.
 - Deploying full-stack apps across both frontend and backend environments.
-- Creating a **user-centered interface** that prioritizes ease of navigation and experience.
+- Creating a **user friendly interface** that prioritizes ease of navigation and experience.

 ---